NLRB will file complaint against Amazon if it doesn’t settle with fired tech workers

 Amazon fired the women last April after they publicly denounced conditions at its warehouses as unsafe during the coronavirus pandemic.
 Amazon had previously warned the two women, who had been outspoken critics of the company’s climate policies, that they could be fired for future violations of its communications policy.

-It was the repeated violations of that policy that led to their termination, Amazon spokesman Jose Negrete said.
+Amazon disagrees with the determination made by the Seattle region, spokesman Jose Negrete said.

 “We support every employee’s right to criticize their employer’s working conditions, but that does not come with blanket immunity against our internal policies, all of which are lawful,” Negrete said in an emailed statement.
-“We terminated these employees not for talking publicly about working conditions, safety, or sustainability, but rather, for repeatedly violating internal policies.”
+“We terminated these employees not for the reasons cited in the preliminary finding, but because they repeatedly violated internal policies.”

 (Amazon founder and chief executive Jeff Bezos owns The Washington Post.)